Journal of Innovative Agriculture, Volume 10, Issue 1 : 12-25. Doi : 10.37446/jinagri/rsa/10.1.2023.12-25

 References

-Asefa D., Ajebu N. & Sandip B. (2013).
-Assessment of feed resource availability and livestock Production constraints in selected Kebeles of Adami Tullu Jiddo Kombolicha District, Ethiopia.
-African Journal of Agricultural Research, 8(29), 4067-4073.
+Assefa, D., Nurfeta, A., & Banerjee, S. (2013).
+Assessment of feed resource availability and livestock production constraints in selected Kebeles of Adami Tullu Jiddo Kombolcha District, Ethiopia.
+African Journal of Agricultural Research8(29), 4067-4073.

 Endale Y. D. (2015).
 Assessment of feed resources and determinations of mineral status of livestock feed in Meta Robi district, West Shewa Zone, Oromia Regional state, Ethiopia.
 M.Sc.
 Thesis.
 Ambo University.
 Ambo, Ethiopia.